S

 Victor 22002

-First performed by Doris Eaton in the 1928 stage production Hollywood Music Box Review.
-The following year, it took off after being featured in the film Hollywood Review Of 1929 (MGM's first "talkie") by the Rounders, Cliff Edwards and the Brox Sisters.
+First performed by Doris Eaton in the 1928 stage production Hollywood Music Box Revue.
+The following year, it took off after being featured in the film Hollywood Revue Of 1929 (MGM's first "talkie") by the Rounders, Cliff Edwards and the Brox Sisters.
 The Rounders were the first to formally record it for release.

 art